snotwadd20/ClickerFramework/README.md

 --- CORE FILES ---

 - Currency.cs - Tracks a currency type and global bonuses associated with it.
 Game must have at least one currency.
-- Generator.cs - Generates Resource every n seconds (every tick) - basically a building.
-Can have many of these.
-Put on a button with a Buyable script if you want the ability to to be purchaseable/upgradeable (send DoPurchase).
+- Generator.cs - Generates Resource every n seconds.
+This can occur on a timer (tick) or once every time something is clicked (OnClick).
+Put on a button with a Buyable script if you want the ability to to be purchaseable/upgradeable.
+Generators increase the amount generated every time one is bought.
+Generator must be at at least level 1 to generate resources.
 - ClickForCurrency.cs - Use this on a button (send OnClick) if you want to click it to generate Resource.

 --- UI AND DISPLAY HELPERS ---